unixorn/ha-mqtt-discoverable/README.md

 # Creating the MQTT client
 client = Client()
-# Doing other stuff with the client, like connecting to the broker
+# Doing other stuff with the client
 # ...
+# Make sure the client is connected to the broker
+client.connect(host="localhost")
+# Also make sure the network communication is started
+client.loop_start()

 # Providing the client to the Settings object
 # In this case, no other MQTT settings are needed